 Since I wanted to fill them with roasted asparagus, I added herbs that I thought would complement the filling–basil and chives–plus nutritional yeast for cheesiness and black salt for the slightly sulfurous flavor of eggs.
 But you can use any seasonings and fillings that you like.
 The traditional Indian chickpea pancakes called pudla or chilla are fragrant with cumin, ginger, chilies, and cilantro and are incredible with spinach and kale fillings.
 Check out the seasonings in the recipes linked at the end of the post.

-- 1/2 cup superfine chickpea flour (besan or gram flour)
+- 1/2 cup superfine chickpea flour also called besan or gram flour

 - 2 tablespoons nutritional yeast

 - 1 tablespoon ground flax or chia seeds